About .NET Core

 .NET was first announced by Microsoft in 2000 and then evolved from there.
 The .NET Framework has been the primary .NET implementation produced by Microsoft during that nearly two decade period.

 The major differences between .NET Core and the .NET Framework:

 - App-models -- .NET Core does not support all the .NET Framework app-models.
-In particular, it doesn't support ASP.NET Web Forms and MVC.
+In particular, it doesn't support ASP.NET Web Forms and ASP.NET MVC, but it supports ASP.NET Core MVC.
 It was announced that .NET Core 3 will support WPF and Windows Forms.